eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     bool send_to_agent(ClientState* state);

-In the other way of the communication (Agent -> Client) you need to provide callbacks to get the responses from the Agent as well as receiving your data from DDS Global Data Space:
+In the other way of the communication (Agent -> Client) you need to give callbacks to get the responses from the Agent as well as receiving your data from DDS Global Data Space:

 .. code-block:: c

     typedef void (*OnTopicReceived)(XRCEInfo info, const void* topic, void* args);
     typedef void (*OnStatusReceived)(XRCEInfo info, uint8_t operation, uint8_t status, void* args);

-Those callbacks will be called once you make a call to receive.
+When yo call to the receive function those callbacks are called if needed.
 At that moment your transport feeds your client with new data coming from the Agent.

 .. code-block:: c